-"By increasing the area of native seagrass it will recover habitat for important fish species, improve water quality and clarity, biodiversity, natural amenity and promote sediment stability and biological productivity in Corner Inlet Part of the aim in restoring seagrass habitat is to make a stronger and more resilient fishery for the future.
+"By increasing the area of native seagrass it will recover habitat for important fish species, improve water quality and clarity, biodiversity, natural amenity and promote sediment stability and biological productivity in Corner Inlet.
 The recovery of seagrass also contributes to carbon capture and oxygen production through restoration of carbon sinks and preservation of carbon already stored in marine sediments.
 Seagrass meadows also slow the flow of incoming water by trapping sand and nutrients in their root systems and this can minimise the damage caused by flooding or catchment-based runoff.
 Other benefits of this project include empowering the Corner Inlet fishers with knowledge about habitat restoration, and increasing community understanding of the impact that onshore activities can have on seagrass meadows".